-If possible, move waiting patients to another waiting room/area until the spillage has been dealt with.

-- If a patient vomits or has diarrhoea in a toilet, the area should be immediately deemed 'out of order' and signage indicating this put on the door.
-The toilet area should be cleaned and disinfected promptly before the area is re-opened. - If the spillage kit is unsuitable for use on soft furnishings, untreated wood and carpets, clean the surface using a pH neutral detergent and warm water, a carpet shampoo machine or steam cleaner. - If soft furnishings or other items are heavily contaminated with body fluids that cannot be adequately decontaminated, they should be disposed of appropriately. - Dispose of waste and PPE as infectious waste. - Wash hands with liquid soap and warm running water. - If a mop and bucket are used, they should be in accordance with the national colour coding, refer to the 'Safe management of the care environment Policy for General Practice'.
-After use, the mop head should be disposed of immediately as infectious waste and the bucket washed with detergent and warm water, dried with paper towels, and then wiped with a chlorine-based disinfectant at 1,000 parts per million and stored upside down to air dry. - All cloths used must be single use and disposed of after use.
+- Due to the highly infectious nature of Norovirus, if a patient vomits or has diarrhoea in the Practice, clean the area using an appropriate spillage kit.
+If possible, move waiting patients to another waiting room/area until the spillage has been dealt with. - If a patient vomits or has diarrhoea in a toilet, the area should be immediately deemed 'out of order' and signage indicating this put on the door.
+The toilet area should be cleaned and disinfected promptly before the area is re-opened. - If the spillage kit is unsuitable for use on soft furnishings, untreated wood and carpets, clean the surface using a general purpose neutral detergent and warm water, a carpet shampoo machine or steam cleaner. - If soft furnishings or other items are heavily contaminated with body fluids that cannot be adequately decontaminated, they should be disposed of appropriately. - Dispose of waste and PPE as infectious waste. - Wash hands with liquid soap and warm running water. - If a mop and bucket are used, they should be in accordance with the national colour coding, refer to the 'Safe management of the care environment Policy for General Practice'.
+After use, the mop head should be disposed of immediately as infectious waste and the bucket should be disinfected appropriately, cleaned and stored upside down to air dry. - All cloths used must be single use and disposed of after use.